nickelpro/nanoroute/docs/api.rst

                           # captured text

-Catchall are delimited by an asterisk (``*``) and work the same as path segment delimiters, except they always match to the end of the URL including any forward slashes.
+Catchalls are delimited by an asterisk (``*``) and work the same as path segment parameters, except they always match to the end of the URL including any forward slashes.

 Examples::